RandomEngy/fcm-push-listener/README.md

 This crate will listen for push messages from Firebase Cloud Messaging (FCM).

-# IMPORTANT

-Registration for versions older than 3.0.0 will stop working on June 20, 2024, since Google is shutting down an API it calls.
-You'll need to upgrade by that time for the library to keep working.

 # Prerequisites

 1. **Firebase App ID** - Firebase console -> Project settings -> General -> Your apps -> App ID